benliang99/Goose.ai/sponsors/UMA.md

 We are building a data visualization dashboard that monitors UMA Mainnet Voting Entities using The Graph.

-We retrieve data about: User, PriceIdentifier, PriceRequest, PriceRequestRound, VoterGroup, CommittedVote, RevealedVote, RewardsClaimed to list a few!
+We retrieve data about UMA Protocol's Mainnet Voting Entities: User, PriceIdentifier, PriceRequest, PriceRequestRound, VoterGroup, CommittedVote, RevealedVote, RewardsClaimed.

+-  Users can:
+   -  Find the users who vote the most
+   -  Find the users who vote *correctly* the most
+   -  Sort data by PriceRequest value
+   -  Look up details about any individual user

 ### Link to the code where the tech is used.

 https://github.com/saccharinedreams/Goose.ai/blob/63a7c25a1d07328a25970fe3f1316d639ae05b83/dashboard/utils/uma-mainnet-voting-data-retrieval.py#L6-L27